AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Generative AI can power chatbots that provide basic legal guidance, answering common questions or directing users to appropriate resources or services, making legal assistance more accessible to the public.

 Law firms have started to use AI softwares that incorporate LLMs like ChatGPT, which are customized for the legal system.
+Here are some real-life examples:

-1- CoCounsel
+1- ChatGPT

 For example, Casetext released the first AI legal assistant CoCounsel, which is powered by GPT-4.
-CoCounsel mentions that none of the client data are sent to the AI companies for the purpose of using them as training data.
+CoCounsel mentions that none of the client data are sent to the AI companies for the purpose of using them as large language model training data.
 The assistant can automate many of the manual legal work, such as:

 • Reviewing documents